The Harrad Experiment Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: The Harrad Experiment

-Quick Plot Summary: Released in 1973, The Harrad Experiment is a Drama, Romance film directed by Ted Post.
+Quick Plot Summary: Released in 1973, The Harrad Experiment is a Drama, Romance film directed by Ted Post, written by Michael Werner.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving James Whitmore.
+As part of the Harrad College Collection, it provides a scannable look at the movie's central conflict involving James Whitmore as Philip Tenhausen.

 Ending Explained: The Harrad Experiment